Day One (The Last of Us): Critical response

 Critics praised the performances of Jeffrey Wright (left) and Isabela Merced (right), and the former was nominated for Guest Actor at the Emmy Awards.

 "Day One" has an approval rating of 100% on review aggregator Rotten Tomatoes based on 22 reviews, with a 7.9/10 average rating.
 The website's critical consensus noted the episode is "catapulted by wondrous performances and [sets] its tone with intrigue and violence".
 IGNs Simon Cardy and Kotakus Kenneth Shepard considered it the season's best episode to date.
 Reviewers lauded Herron's delivery of action sequences and quieter moments; The A.V.
 Clubs Caroline Siede praised her ability to draw strong performances.
 The chase scene was praised for its intensity and ominous lighting; TheWraps Alex Welch considered it the season's—and possibly the series's—best action sequence, and Esquires Brady Langmann called it "one of the best video-game adaptation moments".
 Rolling Stones Alan Sepinwall found it more intense than the second episode's action due to its focus on lead characters.
 Several critics praised the music store's cinematography and lighting; IGNs Cardy called it "an embodiment of hope growing out of all of this devastation".
+The episode was nominated for Outstanding Contemporary Makeup (Non-Prosthetic) (Note: Nominees: department head makeup artist Rebecca Lee; key makeup artists Krystal Devlin, Amber Trudeau, and Leslie Graham; and 1st makeup Jessica Wong and Chelsea Matthews) and Outstanding Production Design for a Narrative Contemporary Program (Note: Nominees: production designer Don Macaulay; supervising art director David Clarke; and set decorators Jonathan Lancaster and Lisa Lancaster) at the Creative Arts Emmy Awards.